MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

   ```

-  2. Unable to pull images while deploying the Helm chart
+  2. Unable to pull images while deploying the Helm chart - `Failed to pull image, Error: ErrImagePull`

-   - To resolve the issue, create a pull secret and provide this secret name under the input field `pullSecret` in the values.yaml.
+   - To resolve the issue, create a pull secret and provide this secret name under the input field `pullSecret` of the values.yaml file.

  Example for creating a pull secret: